-He designed several built-ins including a sofa system with record player and concealed speakers, multiple desks, shelving systems, dining room table, and a sliding breakfast nook.
+He designed several built-ins including a sofa system with a record player and concealed speakers, multiple desks, shelving systems, a dining room table, and a sliding breakfast nook.

-Clocking in at 1,350 sq ft, the midcentury-style home has 2 bedrooms, one bath, and is surrounded by walls of glass.
+Clocking in at 1,350 sq ft, the midcentury-style home has 2 bedrooms and 1 bath, and is surrounded by walls of glass.